SteveDunn/MonoGame/CONTRIBUTING.md

 * **DO** give priority to the existing style of the file you're changing even if it diverges from the style above.
 * **DO** try to add to our [unit tests](Test) when adding new features or fixing bugs.
 * **DO NOT** send PRs for code style changes or make code changes just for the sake of style.
-* **PLEASE** keep a civil and respectful tone when discussing contributions with others.
+* **PLEASE** keep a civil and respectful tone when discussing and reviewing contributions.
 * **PLEASE** tell others about MonoGame and your contributions via social media!